 When you place your $1 side bet, the casino takes between $0.29 and $0.35 into their coffers.
 The other $0.65 to $0.71 of the wager is paid into the progressive jackpot.
 If you don’t hit a royal flush or a straight flush, then the jackpot grows by the amount which was paid in.
 The reset amount is usually $10,000, meaning the jackpot goes back to $10,000 if someone hits the royal flush.
 If the straight flush is hit, then the player gets 10% of the jackpot amount and the progressive is reduced by that amount, though it doesn’t reset altogether.

 Multiple players sit at a table of Caribbean stud, which means you both have a chance of hitting the progressive at the same time (though the chances of this happening are astronomically bad).
 If this were to happen, remember that payouts are made right to left according to the dealer, or left to right according to you.
 If you hit the progressive jackpot, but a player to your left also did so, they would be paid the total amount of the progressive jackpot.
 The jackpot would reset and you would be paid $10,000 (and probably pull your hair out).
-This is so unlikely to happen that it’s hardly worth considering the possibility, but I’ve heard of one case where the 10% straight flush hand hit twice and the player sitting further to the dealer’s left was paid out less.
+This is so unlikely to happen that it’s hardly worth considering the possibility, but there’s one case where the 10% straight flush hand hit twice and the player sitting further to the dealer’s left was paid out less.

 How Often Do Online Progressives Hit?

-It’s hard to get comprehensive numbers on the progressive jackpots online, but the incomplete statistics I’ve seen suggest that a high-traffic online casino is going to pay out on a royal flush jackpot once every month or so.
+It’s hard to get comprehensive numbers on the progressive jackpots online, because of the incomplete statistics that a high-traffic online casino is going to pay out on a royal flush jackpot once every month or so.
 It takes about 40,000 hands on average for a royal flush to appear.
 One prominent website publicized its Caribbean stud poker progressive winners for one calendar year and about one jackpot was hit per month.
 In fact, the jackpot came pretty regularly, though two hit in 2 days in July.
 Don’t take this information and assume you can predict when a progressive is “due”.
 Every single hand has the exact same odds of hitting the royal flush as every other hand.
 If a progressive jackpot has gone a long time without hitting, it is no more likely than the jackpot which reset yesterday, as the one example indicates.